ebashir123/elyas_portfolio/README COVID-19 Project.md

 ## Screenshots
 ![Choropleth Map Screenshot]("C:\Users\elyas\Downloads\choropleth_map_texas.png")

-Here are a few static screenshots of the choropleth map to give you an idea of its appearance and functionality.
+Here is a static screenshots of the choropleth map to give you an idea of its appearance and functionality.
 ## Dependencies
 - Python
 - Jupyter Notebook